UsersNGT/Unet3D_medical/README.md

 please set `--test_data_path` and `--test_cut_size` and`--test_cut_stride`.
 After the test, you can get the test results in the corresponding folder:`./experiments/model_name/result`

-You can also read my Chinese introduction about this 3DUNet project [here](https://zhuanlan.zhihu.com/p/113318562).
-However, I no longer update the blog, I will try my best to update the github code.
 If you have any suggestions or questions, welcome to open an issue to communicate with me.